• Skip to primary navigation

 Since then the pair have made tens of millions together, first when CR7 left Manchester United for Real Madrid (Mendes reportedly earned $4 million of the $80 million transfer fee) and then again when he moved from Madrid to Juventus.

 The link to Manchester United continued when Nani and Anderson, two more of Mendes’ clients, signed for the club.
-The agent reportedly paid 20% of the fee that Porto paid to Gremio for the latter to own part of his registration, which ensured he banked a considerable profit when the Brazilian moved to Old Trafford for a reported £20 million.
+The agent reportedly paid 20% of the fee that Porto paid to Gremio for the latter to own part of his registration, which ensured he banked a considerable yield when the Brazilian moved to Old Trafford for a reported £20 million.

 Elsewhere, Mendes has brokered deals for the likes of Diego Costa, Angel Di Maria, James Rodriguez as part of his GestiFute agency, who also have Douglas Costa, Ruben Dias, Falcao and Ricardo Pereira on their books.